Catalysis: Energy processing

-With regard to synthetic fuels, an old but still important process is the Fischer-Tropsch synthesis of hydrocarbons from synthesis gas, which itself is processed via water-gas shift reactions, catalyzed by iron.
+With regard to synthetic fuels, an old but still important process is the Fischer–Tropsch synthesis of hydrocarbons from synthesis gas, which itself is processed via water-gas shift reactions, catalyzed by iron.
+The Sabatier reaction produces methane from carbon dioxide and hydrogen.
 Biodiesel and related biofuels require processing via both inorganic and biocatalysts.

 Fuel cells rely on catalysts for both the anodic and cathodic reactions.

 Catalytic heaters generate flameless heat from a supply of combustible fuel.

 Bulk chemicals

 Some of the largest-scale chemicals are produced via catalytic oxidation, often using oxygen.
 Examples include nitric acid (from ammonia), sulfuric acid (from sulfur dioxide to sulfur trioxide by the contact process), terephthalic acid from p-xylene, acrylic acid from propylene or propane and acrylonitrile from propane and ammonia.

 The production of ammonia is one of the largest-scale and most energy-intensive processes.
 In the Haber process nitrogen is combined with hydrogen over an iron oxide catalyst.
 Methanol is prepared from carbon monoxide or carbon dioxide but using copper-zinc catalysts.

-Bulk polymers derived from ethylene and propylene are often prepared via Ziegler-Natta catalysis.
-Polyesters, polyamides, and isocyanates are derived via acid-base catalysis.
+Bulk polymers derived from ethylene and propylene are often prepared using Ziegler–Natta catalyst.
+Polyesters, polyamides, and isocyanates are derived via acid–base catalysis.

 Most carbonylation processes require metal catalysts, examples include the Monsanto acetic acid process and hydroformylation.